AbhiAgarwal/phys.js/README.md

     npm install

-To generate the Javascript file in /src/ run:
+To generate the Javascript file into the /src/ run:

     make build